joelchrono12/joelchrono12.ml/_posts/2025-09-05-all-systems-red.md

 I was pleasantly surprised to see that most of the books are rather short novellas, that can easily be read in under 4 hours, there is a proper novel down the line though, which I'm interested in checking out at some point.

-*All Systems Read* follows Murderbot, a SecUnit tasked with protecting a group of humans surveying an undocumented planet.
+*All Systems Red* follows Murderbot, a SecUnit tasked with protecting a group of humans surveying an undocumented planet.

 SecUnits are constructs built from human and mechanical parts, made to kill and follow orders.
 They are owned by some nameless mega-corporation to be sold as slaves for a variety of contracts.